10 May - 26 November 2017

-The pavilion also forms part of the 22-month, joint ICF International Curators Forum and UAL University of the Arts London project ‘Diaspora Platform’, which was co-founded by David Bailey, Nicola Green, Peter Clayton and David Lammy and designed to deliver mentoring and professional development by eleven selected mentors for twelve UK-based emerging artists whose work engages with the topic of the diaspora.
+The pavilion forms part of the 22-month, joint ICF International Curators Forum and UAL University of the Arts London project ‘Diaspora Platform’, which was co-founded by David Bailey, Nicola Green, Peter Clayton and David Lammy and designed to deliver mentoring and professional development by ten selected mentors for twelve UK-based emerging artists whose work engages with the topic of the diaspora.
 During the length of the project, these practitioners will take part in group forum, one-on-one mentoring sessions and group masterclasses.
-The selected participants and eight of the mentors will all showcase their work in the Diaspora Pavilion in Venice in 2017, a re-configuration of which will be installed at the Wolverhampton Art Gallery in 2018 with a combination of new works and those shown in Venice by seven of the artists.
+The selected participants and eight of the mentors showcased their work in the Diaspora Pavilion in Venice in 2017, a re-configuration of which will be installed at the Wolverhampton Art Gallery in 2018 with a combination of new works and those shown in Venice by seven of the artists.

-Sokari Douglas Camp | Ellen Gallagher | Nicola Green | Joy Gregory | Isaac Julien | Dave Lewis | Hew Locke | Vong Phaophanit and Claire Oboussier | Yinka Shonibare MBE
+Sokari Douglas Camp | Ellen Gallagher | Joy Gregory | Isaac Julien | Dave Lewis | Hew Locke | Vong Phaophanit and Claire Oboussier | Yinka Shonibare MBE